cosc2336-ds-alg/assg00/README.md

 practice, so that you are ready for the actual class assignments.
 The tools we will be using for this class include:

-- Visual Code studio IDE for code editing, building and debugging
+- [Visual Studio Code (VSCode)](https://code.visualstudio.com/) IDE for code editing, building and debugging
-- Basic Git usage, and using GitHub repositories for committing work and pull requests.
+- Basic [Git](https://git-scm.com/doc) usage, and using [GitHub](http://github.com/) repositories for committing work and pull requests.
-- Unit test frameworks, we use the Catch2 unit test framework for our C++ coding assignments.
+- Unit test frameworks, we use the [Catch2](https://github.com/catchorg/Catch2) unit test framework for our C++ coding assignments.
-- Using Dev Containers in VSCode to have a common set of development tools.
+- Using [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) in VSCode to have a common set of development tools.

 This practice assignment will walk you through the basic procedures and setup of assignments for our class assignments.
 Videos of the instructor